 Oklahoma’s rich agricultural tradition has inspired restaurants across the state to highlight local, seasonal ingredients proudly produced by Oklahoma farmers and ranchers.
 Take a tour of some of the best options for healthy, local and farm-to-table cuisine in Oklahoma.

-Oklahoma chefs and restaurateurs have found a vibrant connection between the local farm and the restaurant table, and these six dining spots from across Oklahoma have shown that locally sourcing seasonal ingredients is not only a viable option, but an exciting and delicious one too.
+Oklahoma chefs and restaurateurs have found a vibrant connection between the local farm and the restaurant table, and these six dining spots from across Oklahoma have shown that locally sourcing seasonal ingredients is not only a viable option but an exciting and delicious one as well.

 Roasted bone marrow with grain mustard, pan-roasted Wagyu beef and the suckling pig pie are just a few of the popular, superbly executed dishes that have made Ludivine’s reputation shine.
 If you’d like to have drinks with dinner, the bartenders at Ludivine serve up some of the best cocktails in the city.
 You can also browse the wine list or sample their variety of premium local, craft beers.